 Internet use is prolific across the globe with 87% of Australia’s 24.93 million population surfing the web on a regular basis.
 Indeed, 93% access the internet for personal use every day while 6% go online at least once per week.
 There’s a huge desire for connectivity, with the average speed of mobile connections coming in at 56.50mbps (pretty quick).

 But what’s social media usage like Down Under?
 And how can marketers use the facts and figures to tailor creative, engaging and informative social campaigns?
-As a content marketing agency with a passion for helping companies get Socially Sorted, here’s our top findings and tips:
+As a content marketing agency with plenty of Australian brands under our wing, here’s what we know:

 Quick-Fire Social Media Stats